tmgthb/Autonomous-Agents/README.md

 [SOPHON: Non-Fine-Tunable Learning to Restrain Task Transferability For Pre-trained Models](https://arxiv.org/abs/2404.12699)

-- SOPHON: Pretraining protection frameworkd to avoid fine-tuning LLMs for adversary tasks, which results overhead cost for adversary use above training the model from scratch
+- SOPHON: Pretraining protection frameworkd to avoid fine-tuning LLMs for adversary tasks, which results overhead cost for restricted domain fine-tuning above training the model from scratch

 ---